Thanksgiving Magazine Cover, 1936

 That year, the turning point of America’s Revolutionary War occurred with victory over the British at Saratoga.
 The Continental Congress delivered a decree for the 13 colonies to give thanks.
 Black slaves also celebrated throughout the region; the tradition continued as a custom of rejoicing for the rain to break droughts for a plentiful harvest.

-In October 1863, months after signing the Emancipation Proclamation earlier in the year, President Abraham Lincoln signed a proclamation to celebrate the Thanksgiving holiday officially.
-Before the proclamation, Thanksgiving was also a period where slaves would often try to escape due to the ending of crop season; however, the new law morphed into a time when newly freed Blacks could come together.
+In October 1863, months after signing the Emancipation Proclamation earlier in the year, President Abraham Lincoln signed a proclamation to officially celebrate the Thanksgiving holiday.
+Before the proclamation, Thanksgiving was also a period when slaves would often try to escape due to the ending of crop season; however, the new law morphed into a time when newly freed Blacks could come together.